How does your organisation manage its inventory investment without an effective inventory management policy?

-- Reorder point: Fixed Replenishment point or fixed replenishment quantity is used when the stock falls below a certain point which then triggers an order release.
+- Reorder point: A fixed replenishment point or quantity is used to trigger a new order when the stock falls below a certain point.

-- Lot for lot: demand flow generates a new replenishment order for the same qty at the time the previous order arrives to your facility or operation.
+Lot for Lot: Demand flow generates a new replenishment order for the same qty at the time when the previous order arrives.

-- Days of supply: similar to the min /max, however this method relies on average daily sales using historical demand to calculate an order qty for a number of days supply.
+Days of supply: This method relies on average daily sales using historical demand to calculate an order qty for a number of days supply.

 Implementing an inventory management policy